QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 Tips for QA Professionals at All Levels

-- Always start by understanding the test basis before writing cases.
+- Understand the test basis before writing cases.

-- Establish traceability between requirements, scenarios, and cases (e.g., using Xray or TestRail).
+- Maintain traceability between requirements, scenarios, and cases.

-- Review scenarios with product and development teams to identify gaps.
+- Review scenarios collaboratively with product and development teams.

 - Cover positive, negative, and edge cases thoroughly.